cormac/backbone-require-tutorial/README.md

 A short example to illustrate the use of backbone and requireJs together.

 The intention is to show how requireJs can be used to organise our code into small well defined modules.
-Backbone is used to organise the code within these modules and to provide communication between them via and event based communication architecture.
+Backbone is used to organise the code within these modules and to provide communication between them via an event based communication architecture.

 The completed program is available on the master branch (this one!)